DHTMLX/scheduler-docs/data/limits.md

 3. Dates specified through Date() objects;
 4. Other dates.

-- A blocking/marking with the higher priority will overwrite ones with the lower priority.
+- A blocking/marking with the higher priority will overwrite ones with the lower priority if they have the same **type**.
 - Several blocking/marking methods with the same priority (located in the same time slot) will be applied simultaneously.

 For example: